 We established the AVCPT to promote an expansion of knowledge and education of veterinary clinical pathology among credentialed veterinary technicians.
 This will help the welfare of the patient through the high standards of practice for those who become credentialed in clinical pathology, and will benefit the veterinarian, veterinary technician and the animal guardian by establishing education and experience prerequisites.
 AVCPT will also strive to facilitate the education of the veterinary community by encouraging attendance at continuing education meetings, participation in webinars, research, oral presentations, and journal articles.

-A VTS in clinical pathology will be able to demonstrate that she/he is capable of superior knowledge in the discipline and has a high level of ability in the performance of clinical pathology techniques in comparison to the general veterinary technician.
+A VTS in clinical pathology will be able to demonstrate that she/he is capable of achieving superior knowledge in the discipline and has a high level of ability in the performance of laboratory techniques in comparison to the general veterinary technician.
 Recognition by AVCPT provides a way to enhance your personal growth and career, as well as promote excellence in the field of clinical pathology.
 One cannot predict if it will lead to an increase in salary, but it will demonstrate your commitment to excellence both personally and professionally.

 After graduating from an accredited Veterinary Technology program and/or becoming credentialed to practice as a Veterinary Technician (or its equivalent), candidates must meet education and experience requirements, as specified: